mozilla-l10n/localizer-documentation/tools/fluent/basic_syntax.md

 Note how the `[one]` form in English doesn’t explicitly use the variable, in order to display the word `one` instead of the digit `1`.

-In plural messages is always possible to expose the number, even if the reference language doesn’t; the name of the variable is defined at the beginning of the select expression, in this case `$unreadEmails`.
+In plural messages is always possible to expose the number, even if the reference language doesn’t; the name of the variable is defined at the beginning of the select expression (in the *selector*), in this case `$unreadEmails`.
 The first example in this section can be translated in Italian using `$unreadEmails` in both forms:

 ```PROPERTIES
 emails = { $unreadEmails ->